guide

 It’s good to be prepared, so use our handy checklist:

-• Ask your landlord who the current supplier is in your new home.
+• Ask your landlord about the current supplier of your home.
 Or you can find out yourself.

 • Look out for a “default supplier” clause.
 This means your landlord intends to keep using a specific supplier.
 If you’re going to be responsible for paying the energy bills, you have every right to switch, or ask the landlord to remove this clause.

-• Start doing your research, and find out how much you could save by switching.
+• Start doing your research, and find out if you could save by switching.

 When you move in

-Welcome home!
+Welcome to your new home!
 First things first, take a meter reading.
 This can be sent to the current supplier if you’re paying the bills, and to your landlord if not.

 If you’re on a prepayment meter, let the supplier know as soon as you’ve moved in.
 This makes sure you won’t be charged for any debt built up by the previous tenant.